We look forward to seeing all of you again at the 2019 Beatrice Victor Senior Olympics

 Beatrice Victor approached the board of the Jewish Community Center with the idea, then the NYC Parks Department, then the YMCA, the NYC Department for the Aging and finally the then-editor of the Staten Island Advance, Les Trautmann.
 He said, "If you can get the Y and the J to work together, we will support you."

 They all came together and a wonderful activity was launched, "The Senior Olympics of SI."
-In 2016, the Beatrice Victor Senior Olympics is proud to add the College of Staten Island to our list of sponsors.
 The sneakers for BVSO were designed by Meryl Salmon for the first application and the Olympic wreath was added by Julia Kary, who came up with the idea of using the Olympic wreath on the 2016 program.

 Several years ago, when the Senior Olympics chairing duties were passed to the wonderful, efficient, caring Marie Ellner, Beatrice Victor was honored when the name of the event was changed to the Beatrice Victor Senior Olympics (BVSO).
 Sadly, Marie passed away.
 At first, the efficient Al Holtje picked up the job and now, for a third year Paul and Mary Anne Stallone, with the assistance of a wonderful working committee and the dependable, staunch supporters, are making certain Senior Olympics will be available for all Staten Islanders who are 50 plus.